TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 1. Create a `.go` file containing the code for your plugin.
 2. Create a `go.mod` file for the plugin.
 3. Ensure the correct Go version is in use.
-4. Add a Tyk Gateway dependency with `go get`, using the commit hash.

 As an example, we can use the [CustomGoPlugin.go](https://github.com/TykTechnologies/custom-go-plugin/blob/master/go/src/CustomGoPlugin.go) sample as the source for our plugin as shown: